aws-samples/amazon-sagemaker-build-train-deploy/README.md

     </p>
 </a>

-## The Machine Learning Process
+## The machine learning process

-The Machine Learning process is an iterative process consisting of several steps:
+The machine mearning process is an iterative process consisting of several steps:

 - Identifying a business problem and the related machine learning problem
 - Data ingestion, integration and preparation